lizardfs/documentation/source/devguide/documentation.rst

 Read :ref:`submitting_patches` for information about our conventions.
 In short this means for us:

-* First line of the commit-message is preceeded by "doc: ", The first character of the remaining line has to be uppercase.
+* First line of the commit-message is preceded by "doc: ", The first character of the remaining line has to be uppercase.
 First line is of form::

     doc: Short-description max-length 65 characters